 2. Advise your student to create a résumé and a LinkedIn profile

 Writing a résumé can be a "reality test" and can help a student identify strengths and opportunities for improvement.
 Suggest your student use the CCPD’s résumé resource [move link to Guide here] to get started.
-You can review their résumé drafts for grammar, spelling, and content, and then recommend a critique by a Career Associate (specially trained student advisors) or a career counselor.
+You can review their résumé drafts for grammar, spelling, and content, and then recommend a critique by a Career Associate (specially trained student advisors) or a career coach.

 3. Challenge your student to become "occupationally literate"

 Ask: "Do you have any ideas about what you might want to do when you graduate?"
 If your student seems unsure, you can talk about your student’s talents and strengths.
 A career decision should be a process and not a one-time, last-minute event; discourage putting this decision off until the senior year.
 You can also recommend:

 - Talking to favorite faculty members about opportunities,